okviz/okviz.github.io/_mydocs/issues/index.md

 - ### Resolution Time for Private Visuals
     Visuals installed from a local file must be updated manually by the user in every report that use them (or just once via [Org Store](../get-started/org-store.md)).
 In this case, **we are able to provide a corrected version of the visual as soon as we fix the bug**.

-    Currently, only [Smart Filter Pro](../smart-filter-pro/index.md) is released both in the AppSource and as a private visual, so it's the only one that can benefit from this support.
+    Currently, only [Smart Filter Pro](../smart-filter-pro/index.md) and [Synoptic Panel Pro](../synoptic-panel-pro/index.md) are released both in AppSource and as a private visual, so it's the only one that can benefit from this support.

     > Private visuals are not and cannot be certified.
 See more on [Certification](../get-started/certification.md).